YPares/porcupine/README.md

 `SerialsFor` is a profunctor.
 That means that once you know how to (de)serialize an `A` (ie. if you have a `SerialsFor A A`), then you can just use `dimap` to get a `SerialsFor B B` if you know how to convert `A` to & from `B`.
-YouHandling only serialization or deserialization is perfectly possible, that just mean you will have `SerialsFor Void B` or `SerialsFor A ()`.
+Handling only one-way serialization or deserialization is perfectly possible, that just mean you will have `SerialsFor Void B` or `SerialsFor A ()`.
 Any `SerialsFor a b` is also a monoid, meaning that you can for instance gather default serials, or serials from an external source and add to them your custom serialization methods,